Diplomatic Studies of Science

 The Interplay of Science, Technology, and International Affairs after the Second World War

-The 2021 Gordon Cain Conference focuses on the fascinating interplay of science, technology, and international affairs after the Second World War.
+Rescheduled from November 2021, the 2021 Gordon Cain Conference focuses on the fascinating interplay of science, technology, and international affairs after the Second World War.
 By doing so, it marks the emergence of diplomatic studies of science as a field at the intersection of science and technology studies, history of science, diplomatic history, and international politics.
 The Science History Institute and Gordon Cain Conference fellow Maria Rentetzi invite contributions that explore the ways science and diplomacy have been coproduced throughout the second half of the 20th century to the present.

 Maria Rentetzi is the chair for science, technology and gender studies in the Faculty of Humanities, Social Sciences and Theology at the Friedrich-Alexander University in Erlangen-Nuremberg, Germany.
 She has been trained as a physicist and as a historian of science and technology.
 Her research focuses on two intertwined areas of inquiry: the investigation of the politically and historically situated character of technoscience and the critical examination of gender as a major analytic category in technoscientific endeavors.
 As part of her ERC Consolidator Grant project Rentetzi currently leads the development of what she calls “The Diplomatic Studies of Science.”
 This is a highly interdisciplinary field of research at the intersection of science and technology studies, history of science, diplomatic history, political sciences, and international affairs.
 Before joining FAU, she was a guest professor at the Technische Universität Berlin and a Professor for History and Sociology of Science and Technology at the National Technical University of Athens.

 About the Gordon Cain Conference